Viet Tri Phu Tho, Vietnam Travel Guide

 May-June & Nov-Dec

 Fewer crowds compared to the high season.
-Travelers find moderate prices for accommodations and tours.
+Travelers find reasonable prices for places to stay and tours.
 This season is good for cultural events that occur outside of the major festivals.

-May-June is hot and humid, with the start of the rainy season.
+May-June is warm and muggy, with the start of the rainy season.
 Late November-December brings cooler, sometimes damp, weather.

 July-Aug & Jan-Feb

-This season brings the lowest prices for hotels and other services.
+This season delivers the lowest prices for hotels and other services.
 You encounter very few tourists, which opens for more local interaction.

 July-August is very hot, humid, and prone to heavy rain, which causes travel disruptions.
 January-February is quite cold and damp, making some outdoor activities less appealing.